microsoft/pxt-arcade/docs/skillmap/collector-themed/collectort2.md

 **🏆 Now play your winning creation 🏆**

-Now our Mama Dino can collect her babies and earn points!
-How many babies can you collect in 15 seconds?
+Mama Dino can collect her babies and earn points!
+How many babies can you collect in **15 seconds**?

 Challenge your friends and family by clicking "Finish" and sharing the link from the main skillmap page.